The impact of pressure oscillations on bubble rising in shear-thinning fluids: Introduction

 More closely related to the topic of this work, Iwata \textit{et al.} showed that the application of pressure oscillations also strongly enhances the rising speed of millimetric bubbles in viscoelastic shear-thinning fluids \cite{iwata2008pressure}.
 In their work, they found that mild pressure oscillations could increase the rising speed by up to three orders of magnitude compared to their natural rising speed.
 They hipothesized that the fast radial excursions of the bubble introduce large rate of strains in the fluid leading to significant shear thinning.
 This hypothesis is supported by their subsequent study where they use PIV to observe that the bubble develops a negative wake \cite{hassager1979negative}, which is a signature of shear thinning effects \cite{iwata2019local}.

 To assess the importance of shear thinning, we investigated the drag force experienced by a slowly pulsating bubble \cite{de2019rising}.
 In this model, we assumed low-Reynolds numbers, we fixed the kinematics of the bubble and we employed the Carreau–Yasuda model to describe the fluid rheology.
 We found that the radial oscillations significantly decreased the bubble drag.
 However, the effect was larger than that observed in the experiments.

 Zhang \textit{et. al} solved the unsteady Stokes problem for a spherical bubble translating through a shear-thinning fluid at a constant velocity plus a high-frequency sinusoidal oscillation.
 They find a transition from quadratic to power-law scaling between drag reduction and oscillation amplitude \cite{zhang2023drag}.

 Despite their valuable insights, these theories retain restrictive assumptions: fixed spherical shape, negligible inertia, or a clear separation of pulsation and translation timescales.
-In this work, we study bubble rising in a shear-thinning fluid under an externally-applied oscillatory pressure by solving the fully coupled Navier–Stokes equations for a Carreau–Yasuda fluid.
+Such assumptions are removed in the present work, which addresses a key research gap left by previous studies.
+Here, we study bubble rising in a shear-thinning fluid under an externally-applied oscillatory pressure by solving the fully coupled Navier–Stokes equations for a Carreau–Yasuda fluid.
 We track the deformable gas–liquid interface of the bubble using an arbitrary Lagrangian–Eulerian (ALE)\cite{donea2004arbitrary} formulation and account for fluid inertia.
 This enables the model to capture transient inertial effects and arbitrary bubble deformation.